 In order to qualify for a state-approved program you must meet the following criteria below:

 - Be a minimum of 16 years of age

 - High school diploma or equivalent, or proof of a 9th-grade education

 - Demonstrated basic reading comprehension skills

 - Current immunization records

-Maine CNA Training & Testing Costs
+Maine CNA Classes & Testing Costs

 In order to be CNA certified in the state of Maine, you must pass a state-approved program of 180 hours.
 These courses are a combination of 90 hours of classroom time, 20 hours of lab time and 70 hours of hands-on clinical skills.
-With such thorough training, you will be able to work in skilled nursing, nursing homes, hospitals, and other medical facilities.
+With such thorough classes, you will be able to work in skilled nursing, nursing homes, hospitals, and other medical facilities.

 There are many options for CNA programs to choose from in Maine.
 Below are some programs that we had found.
 Please be sure to contact them directly should you have any questions.

-CNA Training in Maine
+CNA Programs in Maine